argoproj-labs/argocd-operator/docs/reference/argocd.md

 ServiceAccount | "" | The name of the ServiceAccount to use with the repo-server pod.
 VerifyTLS | false | Whether to enforce strict TLS checking on all components when communicating with repo server AutoTLS | "" | Provider to use for setting up TLS the repo-server's gRPC TLS certificate (one of: `openshift`).
 Currently only available for OpenShift.
+Image | `argoproj/argocd` | The container image for ArgoCD Repo Server.
+This overrides the `ARGOCD_REPOSERVER_IMAGE` environment variable.
+Version | v2.0.0 (SHA) | The tag to use with the ArgoCD Repo Server.

 ### Repo Example